 Some of these books are translations of the original source material while others are modern interpretations of the sources.
 If you’re an instructor or coach you might want do check out my recommended books for HEMA-Instructors.

 Many historical sources are available for free on Wiktenauer.com with english translations of varying quality.
-Eventually it’s a good idea to work directly with original source material, but due to language and knowledge barriers, it’s often a good idea to start with a modern book that provides additional instructions and context.
+Eventually it’s always a good idea to work directly with original source material.
+Due to language and knowledge barriers this might be hard in the beginning.
+So feel free to start with a modern book that provides additional guidance and context.

 The Longsword study guide is also available as an e-book trough the Academy of Historical Arts online shop.

-The PDF is available under a CC license and a result of the Wiktenauer project, a free Wiki for original source texts, images and translations.
+The PDF is available under a creative commons license and is a result of the Wiktenauer project.
+Wiktenauer is a free Wiki for original source texts, images and translations.